-Eating right and finding the best greens for your heart can help keep you heart stay healthy and strong.
+Eating right and finding the best heart healthy vegetables can help keep you heart stay healthy and strong.

 Taking care of your heart should always be at the top of your priority list.
 Taking vitamins, exercising, and keeping track of your blood pressure are keys to take care of your heart.

 But your diet also plays a crucial role and getting a healthy amount of greens can help you protect your heart.

 1. Soy Beans

 These little beans often go forgotten, but are extremely beneficial for your heart and body.
 Whether they are in their natural form or as soy milk or tofu, you will get the same benefits.

 Soy is high in protein but without unhealthy fat or cholesterol that may come from other proteins like red meat.
 Additionally, soy can lower high blood pressure by decreasing the levels of LDL (bad cholesterol) that can block arteries.